See exactly what you'll take home after income tax, National Insurance, student loan and pension deductions.

 No. This calculator shows only employee deductions — the amounts taken from your pay.
 Employer NI is an additional cost paid by your employer on top of your salary.

-Use our other free UK tax calculators:
+Use our full suite of free UK calculators:

 Quick reference pages showing the exact take home pay for common UK salaries: